pramnora/Netlify/README.md

 ## Why I chose to go sign up for the FREE online Netlify service?

-GitHub, is a truly 'great' service; especially, when it comes to storing lots of 'source code'.
+GitHub, is a truly 'great' service; especially, when it comes to storing lots and lots of 'source code'.

 However, most of the time, I wish to see that source code being displayed in actual 'action';
 which GitHub doesn't allow me to do; and, this is where using